 Finally, we would like to thank our customers and partners who joined us at the booth as exhibitors, along with the thousands of attendees who visited the booth to engage with us and looking forward to Hannover Messe 2025.
 To learn more about the latest solutions for manufacturing, please visit Microsoft Cloud for Manufacturing.

-The post Microsoft experience at Hannover Messe 2024: Accelerating industrial transformation with AI appeared first on Microsoft Industry Blogs.
+The post Microsoft experience at Hannover Messe 2024: Accelerating industrial transformation with AI appeared first on The Microsoft Cloud Blog.

 ]]>